Heather Pease: Early life and competition

-Pease was born in Monterey, California on September 29, 1975 the youngest of several siblings to Sarah and Douglas Pease.
+Pease was born in Monterey, California on September 29, 1975, the youngest of several siblings to Sarah and Douglas Pease.
 After a family move, she attended the Stevenson School a private school in Pebble Beach, California, graduating in 1993.
 She lived in the greater Carmel Valley area during most of her High School years where she swam for the Cypress Swim Club's Synchronized swimming squad under Coach Don Squire.
 Swimming for the Cypress Club at only 14, Pease was America's youngest synchronized swimmer selected to be part of the West Zone squad that would compete at the Olympic Sports Festival in Minneapolis, Minnesota in early July 1990.
 In February 1992, she briefly competed with her duet partner Desiree Castro as her Coach, but continued to achieve in competition qualifying for and performing well at the Junior National Championships at Florida State.

-After recognizing the need for an elite program and coach in her Senior year in High School, Savery began training and competing with the Walnut Creek Aquanuts beginning around 1993-1995, in Walnut Creek California, under the guidance of Head Coach Gail Emery.
+After recognizing the need for an elite program and coach in her Senior year in High School, Savery began training and competing with the Walnut Creek Aquanuts beginning around 1993–1995, in Walnut Creek California, under the guidance of Head Coach Gail Emery.
 Heather lived with her sister Robin Travernik after moving to Walnut Creek to train with the Aquanuts.

 St. Marys and Stanford University

-Pease spent two years studying at Moraga, California's St. Mary's, roughly between 1993-1995, while majoring in English, where she could continue to train with the Walnut Creek Aquanuts, around eight miles Northeast of the school.
+Pease spent two years studying at Moraga, California's St. Mary's, roughly between 1993 and 1995, while majoring in English, where she could continue to train with the Walnut Creek Aquanuts, around eight miles Northeast of the school.
 Coach Emery and the Aquanuts were likely one of Pease's primary influences paving her way to an Olympic gold medal championship.
 Emery was named to the International Women Sports Hall of Fame in 1997, coached the Walnut Creek Aquanuts to consecutive national championships, and was a three time U.S. Olympic coach for synchronized swimming, serving as an Olympic coach to Pease.

 Transferring from St. Mary's, she competed for Stanford University in Palo Alto, where in 1997 she captured solo, trio, and figures in NCAA competition.
 She also captured titles in solo, duet, trio, and figures competition in 1998, and was honored as a collegiate All American in both 1997 and 1998.
 In 1998, she helped bring Stanford to their first NCAA national championship in the sport of synchronized swimming.
 She graduated Stanford in 1999 with a major in English.